TREEIB

 BACKGROUND AND THE TEST SITE

-Needles in the inner crown of spruce trees began to fall off the older branch sections, while other needles remained on the new shoots.
+Needles in the inner crown of spruce trees began falling off the older branch sections, while needles remained on the new shoots.
 This is a clear sign of drought stress in conifers.
 Overall, spruce trees lost about 40% of their needles.